-If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per unit and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
+If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.

 Our historical net tangible book value per share is determined by dividing our total tangible assets less our total liabilities by the total number of shares of common stock outstanding as of December 31, 2014.
-Our historical net tangible book value (deficit) as of December 31, 2014, was (\$3.8) million, or (\$7.70) per share of common stock.
-Our pro forma net tangible book value (deficit) as of December 31, 2014 was (\$2.3) million, or (\$0.38) per share of common stock.
-Our pro forma net tangible assets less our total liabilities divided by the total number of shares of common stock outstanding as of December 31, 2014, assuming conversion of all shares of Series A Preferred Stock and all convertible notes outstanding at December 31, 2014.
+Our historical net tangible book value (deficit) as of December 31, 2014, was (\$3.5) million, or (\$7.10) per share of common stock.
+Our pro forma net tangible book value (deficit) as of December 31, 2014 was (\$2.0) million, or (\$0.33) per share of common stock.
+Our pro forma net tangible assets less our total liabilities divided by the total number of shares of common stock outstanding as of December 31, 2014, was (\$2.0) million, or (\$0.33) per share of common stock outstanding as of December 31, 2014, assuming conversion of all shares of Series A Preferred Stock and all convertible notes outstanding at December 31, 2014.

-The pro forma presentation does not include up to 1,875,000 shares of common stock that may be issued upon the elective conversion of the 2015 convertible notes that were not outstanding at December 31, 2014 or the issuance of 100,000 units in cancellation of indebtedness of \$0.6 million of secured demand note indebtedness that was not outstanding at December 31, 2014.
+The pro forma presentation does not include up to 1,875,000 shares of common stock that may be issued upon the elective conversion of the 2015 convertible notes that were not outstanding at December 31, 2014.

-After giving effect to the sale of units in this offering at the initial public offering price of \$6.00 per unit, after deducting the underwriting discount and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2014 would have been \$12.3 million, or \$1.41 per share.
-This represents an immediate increase in pro forma net tangible book value of \$1.79 per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$4.59 per share to purchasers of units in this offering, as illustrated in the following table:
+After giving effect to the sale of shares of common stock in this offering at the initial public offering price of \$9.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the underwriting discount and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2014 would have been \$28.5 million, or \$2.93 per share.
+This represents an immediate increase in pro forma net tangible book value of \$3.26 per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$6.07 per share to purchasers of common stock in this offering, as illustrated in the following table:

-Initial public offering price per unit \$ 6.00 Pro forma net tangible book value per share as of December 31, 2014 \$ (0.38) Increase in pro forma net tangible book value per share attributable to new investors 1.79 Pro forma as adjusted net tangible book value per share after this offering 1.41 Dilution per share to investors participating in this offering \$ 4.59
+Initial public offering price per share \$ 9.00 Pro forma net tangible book value per share as of December 31, 2014 \$ (0.33) Increase in pro forma net tangible book value per share attributable to new investors 3.26 Pro forma as adjusted net tangible book value per share after this offering 2.93 Dilution per share to investors participating in this offering \$ 6.07

-If the underwriters' over-allotment option to purchase additional shares of our common stock and/or Offered Warrants is exercised in full, the pro forma as adjusted net tangible book value per share after this offering would be \$1.60 per share, the increase in pro forma as adjusted net tangible book value per share and the dilution to new investors purchasing units in this offering would be \$4.40 per share.
+If the underwriters' over-allotment option to purchase additional shares is exercised in full, the pro forma as adjusted net tangible book value per share after this offering would be \$3.22 per share, the increase in pro forma as adjusted net tangible book value per share to existing stockholders would be \$3.55 per share and the dilution to new investors purchasing common stock in this offering would be \$5.78 per share.